zimski/blog/_posts/2018-04-10-gitlab_rails_ci.md

 The infrastructure to make possible the system test is quite interesting.

-To run the test we should start a browser (in a container) and fetch the page from the puma server (from an other container).
+To run the test we should start a browser (in a container) and fetch the page from the rails server (from an other container).

-`The capybara` should be able to control the selenium driver.

 ![System tests & containers](/assets/images/system_tests.png){:class="img-responsive"}